aegorfk/TensorFlow.js-for-any-model/README.md

 The entire source code of Tensorflow.js projects can be found on GitHub.
 Data processing before and after the prediction are two main steps here.
-You will need to modify code to make it work.
+You will need to modify the code to make it work.

 In this code, the threshold value has been set to 0.5.
 This means that all objects with lower probabilities will be filtered out.
 This threshold might be modified.
 In the case of the heavier Faster R-CNN models, it is recommended to use a highly reduced number of proposals for speed.